Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Resurrection ferns are popular landscape plants in the southern parts of the US.
 Thanks to the mild climate, the ferns grow year round outdoors.
 Further north in zones 6 and 7, they will go dormant during the winter and start growing again in the spring.

 Find a shady spot in your yard with a tree or a rock for your fern to grow on.
 Moisten a piece of peat moss and place it on top of a tree branch or rock.
 Place your fern on top of the peat moss and carefully tie the rhizomes in place with string over the top of the branch or rock.
-Instead of watering with a watering can or hose, spritz your plant every day until you see new growth that indicates the fern has stabilized in its new environment and it’s safe to remove the string holding it in place.
+Instead of watering with a watering can or hose, spritz your plant with a mister every day until you see new growth that indicates the fern has stabilized in its new environment and it’s safe to remove the string holding it in place.

 After that, the ferns require no care.
 They are native to the US so they are adapted to our climate conditions.
 They don’t need to be watered, even during the most severe drought conditions.
 There is no need to prune them since ferns are not pruned.
 And there is no need to weed them since weeds do not grow on tree branches or rocks.